Daniel Nwoke

 Daniel Nwoke (born 16 June 1983 in Nigeria) is a Nigerian retired professional footballer who is last known to have played for Qormi of the Maltese Premier League from 2011 to 2012.

 Career

 Malta

-Journeying to Malta for the prevalence of football opportunities there in 2001, Nwoke trialed for Birkirkara that year which proved unsuccessful.
+Journeying to Malta for the prevalence of football opportunities there in 2001, Nwoke trialed for Birkirkara that year, which proved unsuccessful.

-Nwoke was on the verge of taking up contract with Pieta Hotspurs in 2005 but the deal fell through.
+Nwoke was on the verge of taking up a contract with Pieta Hotspurs in 2005, but the deal fell through.

-Attracting foreign interest through his time with Msida, the Nigerian concluded a move to Qormi in 2011, bagging four goals in his first 2 outings and earning the Player of the Month award for January. before parting ways with the club in early 2012.
+Attracting foreign interest through his time with Msida, the Nigerian concluded a move to Qormi in 2011, bagging four goals in his first 2 outings and earning the Player of the Month award for January before parting ways with the club in early 2012.